-The prick test can detect most common allergies.
+The prick test can detect most common allergies; it is usually done first.
 The intradermal test is more sensitive but less specific; it can be used to evaluate sensitivity to allergens when prick test results are negative or equivocal.

 For the intradermal test, just enough extract to produce a 1- or 2-mm bleb (typically 0.02 mL) is injected intradermally with a 0.5- or 1-mL syringe and a 27-gauge short-bevel needle.

 Allergen-specific serum IgE tests use an enzyme-labeled anti-IgE antibody to detect binding of serum IgE to a known allergen.
-They are done when skin testing might be ineffective or risky—for example, when drugs that interfere with test results cannot be temporarily stopped before testing or when a skin disorder such as eczema or psoriasis would make skin testing difficult.
+These tests are done when skin testing might be ineffective or risky—for example, when drugs that interfere with test results cannot be temporarily stopped before testing or when a skin disorder such as eczema or psoriasis would make skin testing difficult.
 For allergen-specific serum IgE tests, the allergen is immobilized on a synthetic surface.
-After incubation with patient serum and enzyme-labeled anti-IgE antibody, a substrate for the enzyme is added; the substrate provides colorimetric fluorescent or chemiluminescent detection of binding.
-Allergen-specific IgE tests have replaced radioallergosorbent testing (RAST), which used 125I-labeled anti-IgE antibody.
+After incubation with patient serum and enzyme-labeled anti-IgE antibody, a substrate for the enzyme is added; the substrate provides colorimetric, fluorescent, or chemiluminescent detection of binding.
+Allergen-specific IgE tests have replaced radioallergosorbent testing (RAST), which used 125-I-labeled anti-IgE antibody.
 Although the allergen-specific serum IgE tests are not radioactive, they are still sometimes referred to as RAST.

-Provocative testing involves direct exposure of the mucosae to allergen and is indicated for patients who must document their reaction (eg, for occupational or disability claims) and sometimes for diagnosis of food allergy.
-For example, patients may be asked to exercise to diagnose exercise-induced asthma, or an ice cube may be placed on the skin for 4 min to diagnose cold-induced urticaria.
+Provocative testing includes an oral challenge, which involves direct exposure of the mucosae to allergen; it is indicated for patients who must document their reaction (eg, for occupational or disability claims) and sometimes for diagnosis of food allergy.
+Other types of provocative testing include asking patients to exercise to diagnose exercise-induced asthma and placing an ice cube on the skin for 4 minutes to diagnose cold-induced urticaria.

 Ophthalmic testing has no advantage over skin testing and is rarely used.